AdobeDocs/commerce-operations.en/help/release/product-availability2.md

 Commerce Services are a suite of features that are hosted on Adobe infrastructure and provides robust functionality and fast response times, in conjuction with your Commerce instance.

-It is recommended that merchants use the latest version of a service to ensure the latest functionality.
-Documentation always describes the currently released version.
+It is recommended that merchants use the most recent version of a service to ensure the highest stability and functionality.
+The documentation describes the currently released version.

 * Adobe Commerce Services are currently compatible with Commerce 2.4.4 and higher.
 It is recommended that merchants use the latest version of the service.
 * Services are considered compatible with earlier versions of Commerce 2.4.x but are not officially supported.